FOOT CARE NURSE COURSE (PART 2)

 Philina Sky RN, CDE, Educator

-Philina Sky’s Spirit Name is Strong Hearted Woman and her Clan is Moose.
-She is a First Nation member of Cold Lake First Nations, located in Treaty 6, Alberta, with family roots in Camperville, Manitoba.
-She is a proud mother of a six children and Kokum of 2 beautiful grandsons!
+Philina Sky's spirit name is Strong Hearted Woman and her clan is Moose.
+She is a proud member of Cold Lake First Nations, which is located in Treaty 6, Alberta, and with paternal family roots in Camperville, Manitoba.
+She is a proud mother of six children and kokum of 2 beautiful grandsons!
+She was raised in Northwestern Ontario most of her life and has been working in semi-remote, isolated and urban community settings within the Treaty 3 and Nishnawbe Aski Nation areas for the past 19+ years.

-Philina is also known in her area a helper and tends to wear many hats within her nursing role.
-She has been instrumental in successful proposal submissions, course reviews, presentation & training delivery, and advocates to leaders for better health care delivery for the population she serves.
-Over the past decade, Philina has provided nursing services and consulting on several health projects for First Nations communities, promoting best practices, to increase quality services and better health standards for the people and facilitates approaches that support capacity-building and cultural competency.
+Philina is also known in her area as a helper and describes herself as “a gap-filler, a builder and a fixer”, and advocates to leaders for better health care delivery for the population she serves.
+She has been influential in successful proposal submissions, course reviews, presentation and training delivery.
+Over the past decade, she has contributed her expertise on many health projects for First Nations communities promoting best practices, to increase quality services and better health standards for the people, and focuses her energy on activities that promote and support capacity building and cultural competency approaches.

 When and How to Register